sass/sass/proposal/prev-url.d.ts.md

 - `Importer.canonicalize()` is passed an absolute URL whose scheme the importer has declared as non-canonical.

-A "non-canonical" scheme is a new concept introduced by this proposals.
+A "non-canonical" scheme is a new concept introduced by this proposal.
 Importers will optionally be able to provide a `nonCanonicalScheme` field which will declare one or more URL schemes that they'll never return from `canonicalize()`.
 (If they do, Sass will throw an error.)